nats-io/spring-nats/README.md

 A third package `nats-samples` is included to <a href="#samples">demonstrate</a> how the other two modules can be used.

+## Version Notes

+As of version 0.2.0 the properties used to [configure](#configure) the NATS connection are global you cannot make multiple connections to different servers.

 ## Using the NATS Modules <a name="using"></a>

 To depend on the autoconfigure module, simply add it as a dependency in your pom.xml: